From Britain’s first smart home to the dark history of the ‘Drowning Pond’: These are the best country parks and estates in the UK

 Newstead Abbey, Ravenshead, Nottinghamshire

-Admire the castellated wall and turrets of Newstead Abbey lake/Credit: Getty
+Newstead Abbey – the Fort with its castellated wall with turrets on the shore of Newstead Abbey lake/Credit: Getty

 Lepe Country Park, Lepe, Hampshire